Janheinz Jahn

 Janheinz Jahn (23 July 1918 in Frankfurt on Main – 20 October 1973 in Messel, Darmstadt-Dieburg) was a German writer and influential scholar of literature from sub-Saharan Africa.

 Jahn studied drama and Arabic Studies in Munich in the Thirties.
 After that he spent two years studying Italian art history in Perugia.
 In 1939 he was drafted into the Wehrmacht.
 Until 1946 he was in British captivity, where he worked as an interpreter.

 After the war he worked as a freelance writer and speaker.
 In 1949 he published Diwan of Al-Andalus, a collection of adaptations of works by Hispano-Arab poets of the 10th to 13th century.

 In 1951 Jahn met the Senegalese poet and future President Léopold Sédar Senghor in Frankfurt on Main.
-After that he has devoted himself to the collection of African literature of Negritude, which he acquainted himself with through bibliographies, translations and essays.
+After that he devoted himself to the collection of African literature of Negritude, which he acquainted himself with through bibliographies, translations and essays.
 From 1966 to 1968 he was Secretary General of the German PEN clubs.
 Senghor appointed him Senegal's honorary consul.

-Of all his intellectual contributions, the one for which Jahn attained worldwide renown is Muntu: Umrisse der neoafrikanische Kultur (in English "Muntu: An Outline of Neo-African Culture."
+Of all his intellectual contributions, the one for which Jahn attained worldwide renown is Muntu: Umrisse der neoafrikanische Kultur (in English "Muntu: An Outline of Neo-African Culture.")
 It was first published in German in 1958.
 The English translation "Muntu: African Culture and the Western World" was first published in 1961 by Grove Press.
 The New York Times called the book "...a rare piece of scholarship..."
 (Faber and Faber published the book in London in 1961 under the title "Muntu: An Outline of Neo-African Culture.")

-Jahn's wife Edith chose, in 1968, to commit suicide, possibly taking the lives of their two children Aurel and Dominic.
+In 1968 Jahn's wife Edith committed suicide, possibly taking the lives of their two children Aurel and Domini.
 In the aftermath Jahn lived in partnership with the literary scholar Ulla Schild (1938–1998).